stebr/incubator/ui/positionable/README.md

 - It allows you to position the element outside the area with the `keep` option
 - It listens to a single element, remembering the options for easier access later.
 You have to call position everytime with your options if you want to move the element later.
 - It listens to 'move' which is a 'reverse' event that will trigger children to move when parent is moved.
+- Adds position css classes to the element for CSS styling.

 ## API